-The field component of this course, at Hideaway Island, Vanuatu, requires a significant up-front fee, not covered by HECS.
+The field component of this course, at Hideaway Island, Vanuatu, requires students to pass a snorkel assessment and involves a significant up-front fee, not covered by HECS-HELP.
 This may vary with each offering of the course, so interested students should contact the School of Environmental and Life Sciences for more information.

-3. Identify some of the common flora and fauna associated with coral reefs
+1. Identify and collect field data from observations of common flora and fauna associated with coral reefs

 Part 1 (on-line Semester 1 at Ourimbah Campus):

 Part 2: (1 week at Hideaway Island, Vanuatu): The practical component of the course completed as field activities linked with each module in Part 1.
 Students will complete one module per day in small groups that rotate through modules across the week.
 The course consists of both peer and academic assessment as well as group and individual assessment

 Written Assignment: Group work assessment